OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-implement-failover.md

                 if (sourceCloudBlob.Properties.Length > 0)
                 {
-                    // In Azure Media Services, the files are stored as block blobs.
+                    // In Azure Media Services, hello files are stored as block blobs.
                     // Page blobs are not supported by Azure Media Services.
                     var destinationBlob = targetContainer.GetBlockBlobReference(fileName);
                     destinationBlob.StartCopyFromBlob(new Uri(sourceBlob.Uri.AbsoluteUri + blobToken));

                     while (true)
                     {
-                        // The StartCopyFromBlob is an async operation,
+                        // hello StartCopyFromBlob is an async operation,
-                        // so we want to check if the copy operation is completed before proceeding.
+                        // so we want toocheck if hello copy operation is completed before proceeding.
-                        // To do that, we call FetchAttributes on the blob and check the CopyStatus. destinationBlob.FetchAttributes();
+                        // toodo that, we call FetchAttributes on hello blob and check hello CopyStatus. destinationBlob.FetchAttributes();
                         if (destinationBlob.CopyState.Status != CopyStatus.Pending)
                         {